Rutvikgg/ocr-to-excel/README.md

 **Tired of Drowning in Receipts? 🌊**

 Say goodbye to the manual data entry abyss!
-Our receipt management superhero is here to save the day!
+Our product is documents management superhero is here to save the day!

 **Unleash the Power of Automation:**